pluralsight/guides/published/front-end-javascript/a-beginners-guide-to-jquery/article.md

 ## jQuery Objects

 When jQuery is invoked with a selector, it returns the selection as an array of zero or more DOM elements.
-These arrays are not native, and are known as jQuery objects. jQuery objects come with a comprehensive set of methods for operating on the elements that were selected, and you can add new methods as plugins.
-You can also pass a HTMLElement or NodeList to jQuery, and it will return a jQuery object that wraps the argument, so you can use jQuery methods on it.
+These arrays are not native, and are known as *jQuery objects*. jQuery objects come with a comprehensive set of methods for operating on the elements that were selected, and you can add new methods as plugins.
+You can also pass a HTMLElement or NodeList to jQuery, instead of a selector string, and it will return a jQuery object that wraps the argument.

 Note that while you use the jQuery function to select the elements you want to work on, you do all the real work with jQuery methods, which are bound to the jQuery objects that the jQuery function constructs and returns.
 Using jQuery to select some elements, then applying methods to the selection, is normally achieved in a single expression.
 For example: